Workers Comp Success Bottom Line Measurements

 I am not a great advocate of benchmarks as each company operates differently.
 That is the nature of the business world.
 I have seen many benchmarking studies that have basically tried to compare apples with oranges using the same comparison system.

 There are basically four sets of numbers that measure how a Workers Compensation program is working.
-They are:

 - Current reserve levels for claims included in the Experience Period